threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threebot/ffcontent/readme.md

 ## questions

-is it a blog or a wiki ? if it is a wiki then we need acl
+is it a blog or a wiki ? if it is a wiki then we need acl if it is a blog then let's use the blog we have

 ## Module Requirements

 This module will allow :

-- publish content that will be viewable through http
+- publish content that will be accessible through http
 - editing published content
 - removed content
 - search for content
 - link content ?
-- share screen/doc/chat with the room ?
 - **what else do we need\*** ?

 ## Technical Requirements

-We will rely upon the ??? tech
 What kind of info do we need to interface the 3bot with the freeflow content ?.

 - content
-- participants
+- tags
-- description
+- meta data
 - link ?

 ## Threebot Actors and Models